delexagon/executive-planner/README.md

 This project is a starting point for a Flutter application.

 I have not changed anything with these default files yet.

+#future plans

+Adding reminders and work promoting resources to future imporve the experience